Deke Arndt, NOAA

 - Suggest watching the video twice, perhaps pausing at each of the indicator maps - drought monitor, air, temperature, precipitation, so students can read and apply the key provided with each.

-- Video reports summer 2012 was the third hottest on record in the U.S. and all of 2012 was on track to being the warmest year in the U.S. (which has since been confirmed), and explains why intense heat and lack of rain leads to crop damage and failure.
-No explicit connection is made to climate change.
+- The video reports that summer 2012 was the third hottest on record in the U.S. and all of 2012 was on track to being the warmest year in the U.S. (This was confirmed, but by the time you read this, a new record may have been set.)
+The video goes on to explains why intense heat and lack of rain lead to crop damage and failure.
+No explicit connection is made to anthropogenic climate change.

 - Comments from expert scientist: It does a very good job at explaining the link between above normal temperatures and rainfall deficits and crop stress/failure.